GrowtopiaFli/oggloader-gdextension/README.md

 # Setup
 - Download the library from the [Releases](https://github.com/GrowtopiaFli/oggloader-gdextension/releases).
 - Extract it to your Godot project.
-(I recommend extracting the `oggloader` folder in the `addons` folder of your project)
+(I recommend extracting the `oggloader` folder into the `addons` folder of your project)
+- Make sure there aren't any errors when you open your project.

+# Usage